This country-specific Q&A provides an overview of Tax laws and regulations applicable in Greece.

 Tax rate (%)

-VAT is set at a flat rate of 24%, although some goods or services are subject to a reduced rate.
+VAT is set at a flat rate of 24%, although some goods or services are subject to reduced rates (13% and 6%).

 Tax rate (%)